bluesky-social/atproto/packages/api/README.md

 ### Non-browser configuration

 In non-browser environments you'll need to specify a fetch polyfill.
+[See the example react-native polyfill here.](./docs/rn-fetch-handler.ts)

 ```typescript
 import { BskyAgent } from '@atproto/api'